-1.1 States should adopt, revise and amend, as necessary, national regulatory frameworks for outer space activities, taking into account their obligations under the United Nations treaties on outer space as States responsible for national activities in outer space and as launching States.
-When adopting, revising, amending or implementing national regulatory frameworks, States should
+1.1 States should adopt, revise or amend, as necessary, national regulatory frameworks for outer space activities, taking into account their obligations under the United Nations treaties on outer space as States responsible for national activities in outer space and as launching States.
+When adopting, revising, amending or implementing national regulatory frameworks, States should consider the long-term sustainability of outer space activities.